-Added security for your data and applications – without added hassles for users
+More security for your data and applications—without added hassles for your customers

-- Safeguard access with mobile apps, phone calls and SMS
+- Safeguard access by mobile apps, phone calls and text messages

 - Get real-time fraud monitoring and alerts